Quick & Easy Keto Beef Stroganoff

 Is sour cream keto?

 Yes!
-Make sure you use full-fat sour cream which is more fat than carbs.
-Low-fat or nonfat sour cream is not as keto friendly.
+Make sure you use full-fat sour cream, which is more fat than carbs.
+Low-fat or nonfat sour cream is not as keto-friendly.

 Did you love this recipe?
 Thank you!
-Please rate this recipe and leave a review below.
+Please give this recipe a star rating and leave a review below.
 I respond to every one!
 Be sure to follow me on InstagramPinterest, TikTok, and Facebook.
 Tag me if you try a recipe!

 keto beef stroganoff in a cast iron skillet on a white background

-Keto Beef Stroganoff
+Quick and Easy Keto Beef Stroganoff Recipe (Low Carb)

-4.86 from 7 ratings
+4.89 from 9 ratings

 Ingredients